nednoodlehead/czechmait/README.md

 # czechmait
 A chessbot written in python !!

+Is still a work in progress, will update this when progress is made

 Written in python to be fairly customizable with different options to play risky, safe, or somewhere inbetween.

 Has nothing to do with the firearm with a similar name